louiscouston/louiscouston.github.io/_pages/mimop.md

 Figure (a) above is a schematic of an ice-shelf cavity.
 An ice-shelf cavity can be quite large.
 It can cover an horizontal area up to 1000,000 square kilometers, the ice-shelf can be up to 1 kilometer thick, and the water column can be 1 kilometer deep.
 The water inside an ice-shelf cavity is ventilated to compensate for the input of subglacial water drained from below the AIS and the inflow of open-ocean water pushed poleward by the winds.
 Modelling and understanding, let alone predicting, the circulation of water in an ice-shelf cavity is a formidably complicated task.
 Fortunately, the scientific community is throwing a lot of manpower, computing time and ship time at this problem, such that we may be able to reduce uncertainties in sea-level rise forecasts over the next few years... or decades.

-The role of MIMOP in this is to develop high-fidelity models of the ice melting dynamics.
-We're not attempting to reproduce everything that's going on in the cavity, but rather what's going on near the ice-water interface.
+The role of MIMOP in this is to **develop high-fidelity models of the ice melting dynamics**.
+We're not attempting to reproduce everything that's going on in the cavity (Figure (a)), but rather what's going on near the ice-water interface (Figure (b)).
 We resolve turbulent motions explicitly and track the movement of the ice-water interface.
-We use the phase-field method to simultaneously solve for the fluid dynamics and diffusion of heat in the solid.
+We use the **phase-field method** to simultaneously solve for the fluid dynamics and diffusion of heat in the solid.
 As a result, we can detect the generation of topography at the ice-water interface and assess whether or not this topography can affect the overall efficiency of heat fluxes from the ocean to the ice and ultimately the mean melt rates.

 ## Results